PavanSingerReddy/note-nexus-backend/README.md

-# Note Taking Application Backend (Java Spring Boot)
+# Note Nexus Application Backend (Java Spring Boot)

 Fuel your note-taking experience with a powerful and secure backend!

-Notes App Backend (Java Spring Boot)
+Notes Nexus App Backend (Java Spring Boot)
 Fuel your note-taking experience with a powerful and secure backend!

 This Spring Boot application provides the API backbone for the Notes App, enabling seamless note management through RESTful APIs.